-Welcome to the Palermo Lab
+Welcome to the Pediatric Pain and Sleep Innovations Lab

 Dr. Tonya Palermo has an active research program in the area of pediatric chronic and recurrent pain.
 She is particularly interested in the psychosocial and family factors that affect pain perception, daily functioning and quality of life in children and adolescents.
 She is an NIH-funded investigator who is currently developing and testing psychological and family interventions for youth with chronic pain.
 One of her funded research projects is to evaluate an Internet cognitive-behavioral intervention for adolescents with chronic pain recruited from pain clinics across the United States and Canada.

 To improve the lives of children with pain and their families through innovative clinical, translational and outcomes research.